Proof mining in $L^p$ spaces: Introduction

 The space of $p$-integrable functions on a measure space $(\Omega,\mathcal{F},\mu)$ -- denoted by $L^p(\Omega,\mathcal{F},\mu)$ or simply by $L^p(\mu)$ -- is the Banach space built on the set of all real-valued measurable functions $f$ on $\Omega$ having the property that

 a set then factored by the a.e.-equality relation (which makes the canonical seminorm into a norm).
 It turns out -- see \cite{Lac74,LinTza73} for detailed expositions -- that these spaces can be given an implicit characterization, which resembles a bit the axiomatization of $BL^pL^q$ lattices which was analysed by G\"unzel and Kohlenbach.
-Notably, and in contrast to that, this characterization does not use at all the natural lattice structure.
+Notably, and in contrast to that case, our characterization does not use at all the natural lattice structure.
 What we shall do is to show how it may be modified in order to build from it a logical system that (i) accurately represents the $L^p(\mu)$ spaces relatively to their standard models (Theorem~\ref{sound}); (ii) allows for a bound extraction metatheorem (Theorem~\ref{S3thm}); and (iii) admits an internal proof that the standard modulus of uniform convexity is valid for this class of spaces (Theorem~\ref{uconv}).

+We shall draw, in Theorem~\ref{pb}, a similar conclusion to that of \cite{HenRay07}: the class of $L^p$ spaces is axiomatizable in the language of positive-bounded logic within the class of pure Banach spaces, therefore obtaining a new, concrete proof of this classical result which was previously obtained by Krivine \cite{Kri74} using an alternative method of characterization and by Henson \cite{Hen76} using ultraproducts.

-The next section runs parallel to the exposition in \cite{Koh08} (updated by \cite{GunKoh16}) and familiarizes the reader with the basic notions regarding the logical system used and the formulation of metatheorems, adapted for the present situation.
+The next section runs parallel to the exposition in \cite{Koh08} (as updated by \cite{GunKoh16}) and familiarizes the reader with the basic notions regarding the logical system used and the formulation of metatheorems, adapted for the present situation.
 Section~\ref{sec:delta} introduces and proves the essential lemmas that we use to obtain our characterization, presents and justifies its translation into the higher-order language and gives the corresponding metatheorem.
-Finally, Section~\ref{sec:app} exhibits an application of our results, namely the way in which one can quantitatively derive the uniform convexity of $L^p$ spaces using our axiomatization, for the case $p \geq 2$.
+Finally, Section~\ref{sec:uc} exhibits an illustration of the use of our axiomatization, namely the way in which one can derive the uniform convexity of $L^p$ spaces, for the case $p \geq 2$.